 The idea that kids make friends effortlessly stems from the fact they’re in classes together and work in groups.
 This emotional development in children is because they see each other nearly every day, so it’s easy.

 However, outside the classroom, some kids struggle.
-It’s the shy and nervous ones who are likely to be alone at break time or on holidays as they’re not naturally social or outgoing.
+The shy and nervous ones are likely to be alone during break or on holidays as they’re not naturally social or outgoing.
 Maybe they need the help of a playground?

 The real benefits of going to the playground